oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Resources/doc/reference/behat-tests.md

     | Willie     | Chavez    | <email()> |
     | Arthur     | Fisher    | <email()> |
     | Wanda      | Ford      | <email()> |
-  Given I have 5 Cases
+  And I have 5 Cases
   And there are 5 calls
   And there are two users with their own 7 Accounts And there are 3 users with their own 3 Tasks